-The Powerful Benefits of Hugging
+The Powerful Benefits of People Hugging

-by | Jan 20, 2021 | Adoptive Families Blog
+by | Aug 2, 2024 | Adoptive Families Blog

 Grade-school aged girl hugs her father feeling love and connectionMaintaining a close, warm, supportive family environment is an important priority.
 Whether you’re holding your baby close, comforting your toddler, welcoming older kids home with a big hug, or greeting your partner with a loving embrace, these interactions help solidify the feelings of family and love that bond your household and make it a happy place to be.